garg-m/DIY-n-BUY/README.md

 The hobbyist can create fresh builds, save those for future modifications, share them with fellow hobbyists, or continue to purchase the items used in the build.
 The builder tool accounts for compatibility, interoperability as well as availability of parts, along with summarizing the cost and ways of reducing it, for instance-notifying the hobbyist if any parts were purchased before.

 Today, the decision to own a mechanical watch is not a logical one.
-And yet, there is a broad community of watch enthusiasts who hunt for aftermarket parts and continue to surprise with most creative builds.
+And yet, there is a broad community of watch enthusiasts who hunt for aftermarket parts and continue to surprise with creative builds.
 This holds true for many other kind of hobbyists, which is why our aim with this project is to standardize DIY visualization so that such cool pursuits continue to foster, with cool software to go with it.

 ## Functionality GIFs

 ## Cypress Test Video